starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 ## Weekly 1 - Learning how to Document Textiles

 For my documentation setup, I’m going to use my desk (image 1) to lay out my prototypes and textiles for documentation by relocating the printer (and fan) - I have overhead light in this space underneath the shelving as well as accent lighting and controllable natural light, so it’s ideal for this process.
 I also purchased a 20x macro lens to get close-up images and the kit came with a couple of other lens that I can use to see if they will help with the documentation process as well (link: shorturl.at/bhmU0).
-I have found that this setup is quite tempormental so
-I may need to switch to the macro lens on a DSLR in future weeklies.
+I have found that this setup is quite temperamental so I may need to switch to the macro lens on a DSLR in future weeklies.

 <p align="center"><img src="/images/weekly1_1.jpeg"></p>